Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - *Builders for each platform*

   These builders perform the actual Nix builds.
-However, remember that everything (even an integration test) is going to be a Nix build, so these builders essentially do all the work.
+However, remember that integration tests will be Nix builds, too, so these builders also run integration tests.

   These builders will come in two flavors:

   - Builders for the hub (the "spokes")
-  - Builders for developers
+  - Builders for developers to use

 - *A cache*